lightning/bolts/00-introduction.md

 ### Conditional Payments

-A Lightning channel only allows payment between two participants, but channels can be connected together to form a network that allows payments between all members of the network.
+A Lightning channel only allows payment between two participants, but channels can be connected together to form a network that allows payments among all members of the network.
 This requires the technology of a conditional payment, which can be added to a channel, e.g. "you get 0.01 bitcoin if you reveal the secret within 6 hours".
 Once the recipient presents the secret, that bitcoin transaction is replaced with one lacking the conditional payment and adding the funds